perlmaster/perlstuff/README.md

-find-img-tags.pl - find the <IMG> tags in an html file noext3.pl - list information for files with no extension run-query.pl - run a query on a mysql database table find-class.pl - Find *.class files in directories and jar files specified by CLASSPATH
+find-img-tags.pl - find the <IMG> tags in an html file noext3.pl - list information for files with no extension run-query.pl - run a query on a mysql database table find-class.pl - Find *.class files in directories and jar files specified by CLASSPATH follow.pl - resolve symbolic links until you get to the final path

 the other files in this repository are files that are "required" by the above named scripts